How to Date a Foreigner

 “If you want a guy who is passionate about you, Japanese guys might not be the way to go.
 Japanese men are more aloof.
 You can be at a party with a Japanese couple who are having a wild affair, and you’d never know it.
 They don’t hold hands.
 They don’t wink across the room at each other.
 No stolen glances, no flirting.
 The boyfriend can even sit next to his girlfriend while another guy tries to get her phone number.
 He usually won’t interfere.”

-First date Do’s and Dont’s when dating in Japanese culture
+What are first date Do’s and Dont’s when dating in Japanese culture?

 “You should never, ever, ever be ‘spontaneous’ for dates.
 Always tell us where ya’ll are going, when you’ll meet, and exactly what you’re going to do.
 If you want her opinion, that’s fine, just ask her and plan in advance.
 Otherwise, we’ll just panic.”